-Each year at the wall, we host the Dangling Bruin which is a points-based competition of bouldering and top-roping that's open to the general public.
+Each year at the wall, we host the Dangling Bruin which is a points-based, climbing competition that's open to the general public.

 Outdoor Adventures provides wilderness education that is experiential and adventurous and promotes responsible stewardship of the environment and our natural resources.

 Our trips are co-operative and educational, that is, we provide long-lasting outdoor education through hands-on experience.
 In addition to providing safe and enjoyable trips, we will get you involved in every aspect of the trip that we can - from understanding the weather, to how to prepare a meal outdoors.
 You will work closely with others on your trip and help one another learn together.
 In other words, if you are looking to make new friends and learn new skills, these are the trips for you.

 Follow the above link for more details on each trip and what items you should be sure to pack.
 If you have any questions, please direct them to firstname.lastname@example.org.